-On the flip-side, although gel coat has a high UV resistance, when constantly exposed it will begin to fade and become porous – this means that you will need to keep up with maintenance such as polishing and waxing, otherwise dirt will stain the exterior of your boat and become hard to remove, along with the fading.
-As well as regular polishing, one of the downfalls of fibreglass designed boats are that they usually have a centre core, typically balsa or foam, to improve strength – meaning that if any water enters the centre core, it will tend to rot from the inside out.
+On the flip-side, although gel coat has a high UV resistance, when constantly exposed it will begin to fade and become porous.
+This means you will need to keep up with maintenance such as polishing and waxing, otherwise dirt will stain the exterior of your boat and become hard to remove, along with the fading.
+As well as regular polishing, the centre core a fibreglass boat is one of its downfalls.
+This is typically made from either balsa or foam which improves strength.
+This means that if any water enters the centre core, it will tend to rot from the inside out.
 While there are plenty of ways to avoid this, for example sealing anything screwed through the fibreglass, when buying a second hand boat it can be hard to know if the previous owner has done so.
-The most common areas to check on a fibreglass boat are the transom and stringers, which if soft, will need to be cut out and replaced which is quite an extensive job.
+The most common areas to check on a fibreglass boat are the transom and stringers, which if soft, will need to be cut out and replaced.
+This is quite an extensive job.

 The first trace of aluminium boats date back to 1920s, although they didn’t really take off until the 1960s with brands like de Havilland and Quintrex.
 Physically very similar to steel, aluminium weights approximately a third of steel – making it an ultra-lightweight option.
-On top of being lighter, alloy is highly corrosion resistant when compared to steel, but not to the extent of fibreglass.
-Because techniques for moulding steel aren’t feasible in the boat building industry – aluminium boats need to be cut and welded.
+As well as being lighter than steel, alloy is highly corrosion resistant – but not to the extent of fibreglass.
+Techniques for moulding steel aren’t feasible in the boat building industry, which means aluminium boats must be cut and welded.

 So what sort of advantages can you expect with alloy?
-Aluminium boats are usually lighter than fibreglass, meaning you will get better fuel economy and can fit smaller horsepower engines on similar length boats.
-This also extends to the trailer you need for your boat – meaning you can have a bigger boat with a single axle trailer because it’s lighter, and also have a less powerful tow car.
-Alloy is much harder to gouge, and whilst it is quite common to find a fibreglass boat has gouges out of the gelcoat where the owner has missed the trailer, on an alloy boat this will be less evident.
+Aluminium boats are usually lighter than fibreglass, and offer better fuel economy.
+They can also fit smaller horsepower engines on similar length boats.
+This also extends to the trailer you need for your boat.
+You can have a bigger boat with a single axle trailer because it’s lighter, and also have a less powerful tow car.
+Alloy is much harder to gouge.
+While it is quite common to find a fibreglass boat has gouges out of the gelcoat, this will be less evident on an alloy boat.
 Sure, if you hit hard enough you will likely dent the alloy.

 What are the downsides to alloy?

-Firstly, the top half of an alloy boat is usually painted, otherwise it will have a raw and rugged look.
-Some people feel the look of an alloy boat is less appealing, although today manufacturers have done a great job of making them look as good, or if not better.
-The fact that they’re painted also means if you pull up along side a wharf and scratch the paint, you’re not going to have the option to buff it out.
+Firstly, paint usually covers the top half of an alloy boat.
+This is because without it, it will have a raw and rugged look.
+Some people feel the look of an alloy boat is less appealing.
+However today, manufacturers do a great job of making them look as good, or if not better.
+Paint also means that if you pull up alongside a wharf and scratch it, you won’t be able to buff it out.

-Secondly, they also tend to suffer from paint peeling over a period of time when exposed to salt water if not washed properly.
-Where as with a fibreglass boat you can buff a new layer back – the only option for a painted boat is to respray it or touch it up.
+Secondly, they also tend to suffer from peeling over a period of time when exposed to salt water and not washed properly.
+With a fibreglass boat, you can buff a new layer back.
+The only option for a painted boat is to respray it or touch it up.
 Lastly, alloy boats can fall victim to electrolysis.
-Electrolysis is essentially when your alloy surfaces are decomposed if electricity is passed through.
+This happens when electricity passes through and causes your alloy surfaces to decompose.
 This can only happen when the ions are free to move (for example, when submerged in water).
-A common example of this happening is when a sinker or fishing hook drops between the cracks of the deck and into the bilge, and is submerged in saltwater as it rolls up the back.
-It won’t happen over night, but over the course of a few years you’ll likely find electrolysis.
-This can be avoided by being carful with fishing gear, and for moored boats – installing the correct anodes with adequate bonding systems.
+This can happen when a sinker or fishing hook drops between the cracks of the deck and into the bilge, and is submerged in saltwater as it rolls up the back.
+It won’t happen overnight, but over the course of a few years you’ll likely find electrolysis.
+You can avoid this by being careful with fishing gear.
+For moored boats, installing the correct anodes with adequate bonding systems will also help.
 Many of the manufacturers are now designing aluminium boats with sealed decks and plastic bilges to ensure no metal objects can make their way to the bottom.

 What about Plate Aluminium Boats?

-Plate alloy (or Plate Aluminium), usually referred to any alloy that’s 4mm thick and up – is popular in the boating and fishing world at the moment.
-By using a thicker alloy, it can be designed with fewer support ribs, and usually is a more robust grade of alloy.
-The downfall is that it cannot be pressed so it will limit design of ribs and other hull characteristics, but because it is thicker and heavier usually presents a softer ride closer to that of fibreglass.
-There are many popular Australian boat brands emerging such as Bar Crusher, which provide a high quality finish with the thicker plate-alloy material used.
+Any alloy that’s 4mm thick or more is known as Plate alloy (or Plate Aluminium).
+This type is popular in the boating and fishing world at the moment.
+By using a thicker alloy, it can be designed with fewer support ribs.
+It is usually a more robust grade of alloy.
+However, design of the ribs design and other hull characteristics are limited because it cannot be pressed.
+Because it is thicker and heavier, it will also present a softer ride closer to that of fibreglass.
+There are many popular Australian boat brands emerging.
+For example, the Bar Crusher, which provides a high quality finish with the thicker plate-alloy material used.

 What Material Makes a Better Boat – Aluminium or Fibreglass?

 Truth be told, there really is no “better” material, although people will have their own personal preferences.
-Fibreglass is more common for boats that live permanently in the water, but an adequately maintained aluminium boat can be just as good – and charter operators often choose aluminium because of the fuel savings with day to day use.
-Aluminium trailer boats are becoming more popular than fibreglass, with bigger and better alloy offshore boats being sold.
-The maintenance and lifespan of both needs to be taken into consideration when purchasing, and factors that the purchaser may deem important, like ride quality if there’s a lot of offshore work.
+Boats that permanently live on water are more commonly made from fibreglass.
+However, an adequately maintained aluminium boat can be just as good.
+Charter operators often choose aluminium because of the fuel savings with day to day use.
+We are seeing a rise in the popularity of aluminium trailer boats.
+This is thanks to the sale of bigger and better alloy offshore boats.
+You must take the maintenance and lifespan of both needs into consideration when purchasing.
+Other important factors include ride quality if there’s a lot of offshore work.